rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-service-manager.rst

     ST: urn:schemas-upnp-org:device:ZonePlayer:1

 After the end device receives the multicast M-SEARCH, it is supposed to issue a unicast **search response**, delayed by a random number of seconds between 0 and MX (4 in this case).
-The search response sent from the device back to the hub should look something like this:
+The search response sent from the device back to the Hub should look something like this:

 .. code-block:: bash